mahnve/slados/slados.markdown

+# SLADOS

+## Introduktion

+Good evening fellow consultants!

+Before I get started, let me just assure, that SLADOS is for you.
-SLADOS Is For Everyone, Including You In The Back Leaving.</h2>
+SLADOS Is For Everyone, including You In The Back Leaving.
+SLADOS don't let you get away.

 In the modern software development world, the new yardstick is measured in how agile you are.
 Are you're tired of being less agile